OrlaBr/triflake-studios/README.md

 ## Project Outline
-The website has a dual purpose.
-It was created for a new local community group to use, but it also deploys all my course learning to date with the Code Institute.
-The elements I used in creating this website are all practical techniques I have been learning, working through the User Centric Front End Development modules of the Full Stack Developer Bootcamp.
+The website has  a duel purpose.
+It was created for me to showcase my work as a web developer.
+The elements I used in creating this website are all practical coding techniques I have been learning, working through the Full Stack with Django modules of the Code Institute Bootcamp, with Kerry College in the winter of 2019/2020.
+The second purpose, is to showcase my graphic design skills, as all the graphic elements in the website have been designed by over the past few years, they are all actual projects and clients I have worked for.

 ***
 ## UX